drkoster/stable-diffusion-webui/README.md

 A web interface for Stable Diffusion, implemented using Gradio library.

 ## Fork made to test and verify CPU only
 Testing fork with arguments needed to run cpu only.
-Testing done on dual socket AMD EPYC system.
+Testing done on dual socket AMD EPYC system.__
-`--use-cpu all no-half --skip-torch-cuda-test` Additional flags for local network access:
+`--use-cpu all no-half --skip-torch-cuda-test`__ Additional flags for local network access:__
-`--listen --port xxxxx --enable-insecure-extension-access`
+`--listen --port xxxxx --enable-insecure-extension-access`__

-Additional info:
+### Additional info:
 Pytorch by default will use 50% of cpu cores available due to hyperthreading hurting performance.
 Experiment with number of cores when using hypervisor.

+Recommended for ubuntu server:
-An ubuntu server vm environment needs 64Gb of ram assigned at least.
+- An ubuntu server vm environment needs 64Gb of ram assigned at least.
+- Use Ubuntu 22.04 for best compatibility with extensions and pytorch

+To reduce memory usage install the following packages:
+`sudo apt install libgoogle-perftools4 libtcmalloc-minimal4 libgoogle-perftools-dev`

 ![](screenshot.png)